microsoft/hands-on-lab-functions/docs/workshop.md

 - An Azure Subscription with the **Contributor** role to create and manage the labs' resources and deploy the infrastructure as code
 - A dedicated resource group for this lab to ease the cleanup at the end.
-- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.KeyVault`, `Microsoft.SignalRService`, `Microsoft.Web`, `Microsoft.ApiManagement`.
+- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.SignalRService`, `Microsoft.Web`, `Microsoft.ApiManagement`.

 To retrieve the lab content :

 - A Github account (Free, Team or Enterprise)
-- Create a [fork][Repo-fork] of the repository from the **main** branch to help you keep track of your changes
+- Create a [fork][repo-fork] of the repository from the **main** branch to help you keep track of your changes

 3 development options are available:
   - 🥇 **Preferred method** : Pre-configured GitHub Codespace